kelvins/awesome-mlops/README.md

 * [Great Expectations](https://greatexpectations.io) - A Python data validation framework that allows to test your data against datasets.
 * [JSON Schema](https://json-schema.org/) - A vocabulary that allows you to annotate and validate JSON documents.
 * [TFDV](https://github.com/tensorflow/data-validation) - An library for exploring and validating machine learning data.
+* [Timefence](https://github.com/gauthierpiarrette/timefence) - A Python library that detects and fixes temporal data leakage in ML training sets.

 ## Data Visualization